The Commission: The Uncensored History

 The parallel with Shenon’s book is not exact; for one, there is not the outstanding question of “whodunit,” notwithstanding all the Oliver Stone-like conspiracy theories about the Bush administration.
 Still, the revelations contained in The Commission are bound to have a negative effect on the public’s perception of that panel.
 Few readers will come away from Shenon’s account of the inner workings believing that Zelikow did not taint the proceedings.

-The 9/11 commissioners (excepting Fred Fielding, who is now White House counsel) have issued a statement disputing Shenon’s portrait of Zelikow and defending their executive director’s integrity.
+The 9/11 commissioners (excepting Fred Fielding, who is now White House counsel) have issued a statement disputing Shenon’s portrait of Zelikow and defending their executive director’s integrity (and subsequently, leading members of the staff sort of did too).
 This statement is nearly identical to the “Talking Points” Zelikow distributed to the media once word of Shenon’s book began to seep out.
 Yet, the former commissioners, no matter what their private regrets now, have no other choice but to close ranks.
 They forever fused their report and reputations with Zelikow in 2003.
 And if, as one staff member laments, Shenon’s book means “we won’t even get our five years now,” Tom Kean and Lee Hamilton will have no one to blame but themselves.

 As for many 9/11 relatives, their parting lesson in the ways of the capital came when Zelikow became a principal officer at the State Department, shortly after Condoleezza Rice became secretary of state in 2005, despite having received the largest “no” vote of any nominee for that post since 1825.